-Transcriptomics 2 is a continuation of the Transcriptomics 1 and it focuses on finding differences in gene expression.
+Transcriptomics 2 is a continuation of the Transcriptomics 1, and it focuses on finding differences in gene expression.
 We will start with differential gene expression and continue to look at typical challenges that can be resolved using other methods.
-We will look at t-test, then use DESeq to run a differential gene expression pipeline and then use Factor Regression Analysis.
+We will look at t-test, then use DESeq2 to run a differential gene expression pipeline.
+Next, we will use Factor Regression Analysis.
 As a result, you will learn to detect obvious differences between pre-set groups as well as expand that idea to more subtle differences represented by factors that might interact with each other.

 We will continue to use the PDX cancer project that was started in Course 1.

 Next Generation Sequencing (NGS) and machine learning are key technologies enabling an unprecedented level of power, precision, and efficacy in understanding genomic regulation.
 Utilizing these tools will provide a more robust understanding of genetic diseases, expression profiles.
 The application of NGS data has applications outside of medicine as well, such as in agrotechnology.
 NGS utilized in Agrotech can help provide more information about insects and climate change.

 The goal of this course is to further expose interested individuals to the field of big-data analysis – biologists and clinicians who currently lack the ability to work with this large scale of data, as well as further develop the analytical skills gained from Transcriptomics 1.

 To perform the example analysis detailed in the course, students will need access to the T-BioInfo platform.
 Account information can be requested in an email to email@example.com.
 Microsoft Excel is also used for some basic analysis of pipeline results.